Unit Group 2114

 Since close to 80% of all meteorologists work in public administration, the state of public finances directly influences demand in this occupation.
 Government cutbacks have led to the hiring of fewer meteorologists, especially in the second half of the 90s.
 Despite the improvement in their budget situations, governments focused thereafter their new spending on health care and, to a lesser degree, education.
 In light of the 2008-2009 recession's impact on the state of public finances, this factor is not expected to contribute to employment growth in this occupation in the next few years.

-Considering all the trends that influence employment of meteorologists, their number should remain fairly stable over the next few years.
+Considering all the trends that influence employment of meteorologists, their number should decrease slightly over the next few years.

 Education and Training